where is the coolant drain plug on the block?

 RE: where is the coolant drain plug on the block?

-i'm trying to figure out where the drain plug is on the engine block You can simply look for threaded plugs and unscrew them (with the engine off of course).
-If nothing or oil comes out, then you've opened up access to an oil galley.
-If coolant pours out, you have found what you are looking for.
-Messy and time consuming?
-Yes, but I cannot find any information referencing block drain plug locations on the HMA service site. i bought an engine heater for the accent and its one of the types that is also a pump that circulates the coolant while it heats. the idea is to remove the engine drain plug, replace with a barb, hook that up to the pump inlet then on one of the heater core lines i have to simply make a cut and insert a Y fitting and the pump empties out in there. if anyone has other ideas if this isnt possible, i'm all ears. |
+i bought an engine heater for the accent and its one of the types that is also a pump that circulates the coolant while it heats. the idea is to remove the engine drain plug, replace with a barb, hook that up to the pump inlet then on one of the heater core lines i have to simply make a cut and insert a Y fitting and the pump empties out in there. if anyone has other ideas if this isnt possible, i'm all ears.

 RE: where is the coolant drain plug on the block?